-Overview PRV
+Overview of PRV

-- The FDA grants Rare Pediatric Disease designation (RPD) to therapies for serious or life-threatening diseases affecting fewer than 200,000 people in the USA. - Sponsors holding a RPD can apply to receive a US Rare Pediatric Disease Priority Review Voucher (PRV) upon approval. - PRV program recently prolonged until FY 2026. - Provides accelerated FDA review of a new drug application for another drug candidate, in any indication, shortening time to market in the US. - The voucher may be sold or transferred to another sponsor. - During 2021-22 8 PRVs for rare pediatric diseases have been sold, with individual voucher sale prices ranging from \$100m-\$110m.
+- The FDA grants Rare Pediatric Disease designation (RPD) to therapies for serious or life-threatening diseases affecting fewer than 200,000 people in the USA. - Sponsors holding a RPD can apply to receive a US Rare Pediatric Disease Priority Review Voucher (PRV) upon approval. - PRV program prolonged until 2026. - Provides accelerated FDA review of a new drug application for another drug candidate, in any indication, shortening time to market in the US. - The voucher may be sold or transferred to another sponsor. - During 2021-23 PRVs have been sold ranging from \$100m-\$110m.